NVIDIA/NVFlare/docs/user_guide/high_availabilty.rst

 The endpoint of the Overseer is provisioned and its configuration information is included in the startup kit of each entity.

 For security reasons, the Overseer must only accept authenticated communications.
-In NVIDIA FLARE 2.1, the overseer is implemented with mTLS authentication.
+In NVIDIA FLARE 2.1.0, the Overseer is implemented with mTLS authentication.

 Overseers maintain a service session id (SSID), which changes whenever any hot SP switch-over occurs, either by admin